Mubarak150/security-and-authentication/README.md

    - Thus the store data is not so easy to access by the hackers.

    - The most reliable way while dealing with your sensitive data

+### vi.
+O-Auth 2.0 with passport, an example of local sign in and Google🌐

+The last PUSH is all about this ... so visit app.js for that and more. ...